 - Review and discuss with management, the financial and accounting officer(s) and the Auditors, the Corporation's interim and annual financial statements (and the interim or annual profit or loss press release associated therewith), management's discussion and analysis and the Auditor's review thereof, before recommending the approval by the Board and the release thereof.

-- Be satisfied that adequate procedures are in place for the review of the Corporation's disclosure of financial information extracted or derived from the Corporation's financial statements and periodically assess the adequacy of these procedures.
+- Be satisfied that adequate procedures are in place for the review and approval, if required, of the Corporation's disclosure of financial information extracted or derived from the Corporation's financial statements and periodically assess the adequacy of these procedures.

 - Review with management and the Auditors the quality and not just the acceptability of the Corporation's accounting policies and any changes that are proposed to be made thereto, including: (i) all critical accounting policies and practices used, (ii) any alternative treatments of financial information that have been discussed with management, the ramification of their use and the Auditors' preferred treatment, and (iii) any other material communications with management with respect thereto, and reviewing the disclosure and impact of contingencies and the reasonableness of the provisions, reserves and estimates that may have a material impact on financial reporting.